ValleyAudio/ValleyAudio.github.io/rack/terrorform/doc.md

 * 64 banks of built-in wavetables.
 * User wavetable bank loading with up to 64 slots.
 * 25 wavetable shaper modes.
-* 15 output enhancement modes.
+* 14 output enhancement modes.
 * 2x2 FM inputs with VCAs.
 * Both "DX style phase mod" and "True" modes for different frequency modulation flavours.
 * Velocity sensitive Lowpass Gate (LPG) with programmable attack and decay.
 * "Zero" frequency mode that turns the module into a waveshaper via its FM inputs.
 * "LFO" mode
+* Text based tooltips
 <div style="page-break-after: always"></div>

 ## A word from the developer

 I find it quite crazy to believe that it has been nearly 3 years since I began developing third party modules for VCV Rack.
-When my friend Oli showed me program, I was stunned.
+When a friend showed me program, I was stunned.
 My first question was "Can I develop for this?", and we of course know the answer to that!

 This module took much longer than I had originally anticipated.
 I initially thought it would have been a simplification of my beastly FM module, Dexter, by isolating a single operator.
 However, like most things, it is never that simple.
 When I did isolate an operator from Dexter, I felt that it was just too simple, and so I decided to  add a wave-shaper (dubbed the _Enhancer_), a Low-pass gate, and (most importantly for me) the ability to add your own wavetables.
 I find it amusing that back in September of 2019 I had completed most of the audio processing work, and thought that the user wavetable manager would be simple...